No visit to Plymouth harbor is ever complete without visiting Cup Cake Charlies. Some of the best

 Canal Automobile Bridges: There are two auto only bridges, the Sagamore Bridge and the Bourne Bridge.
 Construction started in 1933 and was completed in 1935.
 These bridges were Public Works Administration projects for the US Army Corps of Engineers, who owns, operates and maintains both bridges.

-The village of Bourne is another nice drive from Plymouth and sits along the mainland side of the Cape Cod Canal.
 There is a walking and bike path along the canal, plentiful parking and benches for taking in the view of the Canal Railroad Bridge.
 We stopped and got some cider donuts and a coffee and sat in the park to take in the views.

 Because Sandwich is such a pretty village, adjacent to the Cape Cod Canal and it's eastern terminus and contains